Getting a divorce and feeling lost? Here’s how a psychologist can steer you toward the right path.

 Evaluation services - There are many different types of evaluations that psychologists are often asked to perform as the litigation moves forward.
 This can range from fully involved custody evaluations to more limited and circumscribed evaluations of just one of the parents, or even one or more of the children.

 The issues that psychologists are asked to investigate during the divorce can be wide ranging, including assessing for general mental health issues, parental fitness, domestic violence, substance abuse, psychosexual evaluations, and other types of evaluations.
-In the most contentious cases, the evaluating psychologist can assess for allegations of physical, emotional or sexual abuse.
+In the most contentious cases, the evaluating psychologist can assess for all allegations of physical, emotional, or sexual abuse.

 After the Divorce